 One of the most interesting places to visit in Northern California is the former gold-mining town of Bodie.
 This once bustling town in the Basin Range of the Eastern Sierra Nevada Mountains was home to more than 10,000 residents in the 19th century, but it is now an abandoned town.

-It is a place seeping in history where you can learn all about the California gold rush and how it went from a booming metropolis with 65 saloons to a ghost town.
+It is a place seeping in history where you can learn all about the California gold rush and how it went from a booming metropolis with 65 saloons to one of the state’s most interesting ghost towns.
 Bodie has been a State Historic Park since the 1960s, with many areas very well preserved so you and your family can imagine exactly what it looked like in its heyday.

 Where to stay: No accommodation in Bodie itself, but stay close by at Virginia Creek Settlement, Bridgeport.